 Remote Controlled Motors

-The Remote Controlled Motors in our shop come with RF remotes, this will allow you to control your curtains with ease and simplicity. the RF controls work on a 433.92 frequency and can be replaced or supplemented by the various options below;
+The Remote Controlled Motors in our shop come with RF remotes, this will allow you to control your curtains with ease and simplicity.
+The RF controls work on a 433.92 frequency and can be replaced or supplemented by the various options below;

-Also available in our shop are Single Channel with Timer remotes, these remotes allow you to set a simple time for Open and Close each day of the week. once set, the remote will send the signal to the curtain motor initiating the open or close operation, this is a cost effective solution for a single curtain motor that allows automation whilst still having a manual control over the curtains.
+Also available in our shop are Single Channel with Timer remotes, these remotes allow you to set a simple time for Open and Close each day of the week.
+Once set, the remote will send the signal to the curtain motor initiating the open or close operation, this is a cost effective solution for a single curtain motor that allows automation whilst still having a manual control over the curtains.

-There are various RF transmitters on the market that will allow you to control your remote controlled curtain motors, essentially these ‘hubs’ operate with the same RF frequency as our remotes and are usually a static device with no buttons, these hubs bring multiple advantages such as being able to control the curtains from a mobile phone application, operation scheduling and the ability to control multiple devices within the same unit, additionally they are also able to use the same interface to control various IR devices.
+There are various RF transmitters on the market that will allow you to control your remote controlled curtain motors, essentially these ‘hubs’ operate with the same RF frequency as our remotes and are usually a static device with no buttons, RF hubs bring multiple advantages such as being able to control the curtains from a mobile phone application, operation scheduling and the ability to control multiple devices within the same unit, additionally they are also able to use the same interface to control various IR devices.
 Some small disadvantages come into play in the fact that they are not a quick ‘to hand’ operation as you would get with the supplied remote (even opening applications on your phone takes time) also some frequencies may not travel to through multiple walls to other rooms depending on the build of your home.

 Home Automation Controllers